Site icon Mailtrap

 Brevo (formerly Sendinblue) is a CRM suite that has a Marketing Platform, Conversations, Sales Platform, and Transactional Email products.

 Integration options include SMTP and API.
 You’ll find examples for Postfix and PHP in the wizard itself.
-Moreover, Brevo Transactional Email has official SDKs for multiple languages and frameworks.
+Also, Brevo Transactional Email has official SDKs for multiple languages and frameworks.

-One thing to note is that Brevo allows you to send emails without adding and verifying the sending domain.
+Pro Tip: Brevo allows you to send emails without adding or verifying the domain being sent.
 You can use a free email address.
-I strongly recommend against it as it will negatively impact your deliverability, especially once Google’s and Yahoo’s new sender requirements are enforced.
+However, I strongly recommend against it as it will negatively impact your deliverability, especially with Google and Yahoo.

 So, if you choose Brevo as your transactional email platform, make sure you add a sending domain and authenticate it with DKIM, SPF, and DMARC.